fbpx

 Forms.
 Certificates.
 Questionnaires.
 Checklists.

 There are many shapes and sizes that administrative tasks can take.
-While it’s one thing to get started on a job by asking basic (but no-less-important) questions of your engineers and customers—i.e. confirming arrival times, collecting signatures, or confirming their general safety—the standard questions that your system asks in the pre- and post-job forms is probably not relevant for every type of job.
+It’s one thing to get started on a job by asking basic (but not less important) questions of your engineers and customers—i.e. confirming arrival times, collecting signatures, or confirming their general safety.
+It’s another thing to have the standard questions that your system asks in the pre-and post-job forms is probably not relevant for every type of job.

 Checklist

-The number of forms and certificates that your team are having to deal with—going beyond what’s legally required of electrical, oil, fire & security, gas specialists—are numerous, to say the least.
+The number of forms and certificates that your team has to deal with—going beyond what’s legally required of electrical, oil, fire & security, and gas specialists—are numerous, to say the least.

-While the industry standard forms and certificates exist for good reason, your business will have a need for others that are more likely to be unique to your processes.
+The industry standard forms and certificates that exist are usually not enough.
+Your business requires some, most likely unique to your processes.
 This means you’re probably spending money on having custom forms made for you.
-But this can be expensive, time-consuming, and results can vary.
+However, this can be expensive and time-consuming, and results can vary.

 On the other hand, if you try to make them yourself, they may not look as professional as you’d like and take even more time to create.
 Every admin is familiar with the pain of getting everything to go where it’s supposed to in a Word document.
-This only gets exponentially more expensive and frustrating as your requirements change, and it can mean you need to keep paying to make edits time and time again.
+This only gets exponentially more expensive and frustrating as your requirements change.

 2. Improving the pre- and post-job experience

-As mentioned, depending on the job type, you’ll likely have industry-specific forms that you’re required to fill in, as well as questions you want to ask for your own needs.
+You likely have industry-specific forms that you’re required to fill in questions you want to ask for specific types of jobs.

-It’s a great way to demonstrate accountability and compliance to your own high standard and provide a consistent experience time and time again.
-In turn, this can inspire confidence in your customers and help you build trust with your own staff too.
+It demonstrates accountability and compliance to your own high standard and provides a consistent experience time and time again.
+In turn, this can inspire confidence in your customers and help you build trust with your own staff, too.

 Feedback cycle

-These extra questions can be great for simple checks, or for more complex queries at the start or the end of a job.
-With customisable software, whatever needs you can think of, you can create a form to cover it.
+These extra questions can be great for simple checks or more complex queries at a job’s start or end.
+With customisable software, you can create a form to cover whatever needs you can think of.

 For example, we’ve seen successful field service companies employing a pre-job form that was mandatory for every engineer to complete on arrival, asking questions like: